th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 [Read more about Speech To Text](/pages/knowledge/speech-to-text)

-# Text to Intent
-The speech recognition system(s) in Rhasspy produce text transcriptions that are then given to an intent recognition system.
-When both *speech* and *intent* systems are trained together from the same template file, all valid commands (with minor variations) should be correctly translated to JSON events.

 # Text To Speech
 the input of a voice command will produce an output to the user if the voice command is recognized.